 In this virtual panel discussion, InfoQ spoke with Len Bass, Grady Booch, Paulo Merson and Eoin Woods about documenting software architectures especially in Agile software development environments.
 14

 Simon Guest of Microsoft introduces SketchFlow as a tool for developers to create high-fidelity prototypes for their WPF or Silverlight applications.
 10

 The use of Flex and BlazeDS by Java programmers developing rich internet applications (RIA) is advocated and thirteen reasons (e.g. "it's open source" and "it runs in any Java App Server") are given.
 15

 Danijel Arsenovski attempts to dispel some of the myths around refactoring and how it applies to .NET developers.
 10

 There is no silver bullet.
 We know it, but don't act like it.
 Your language, tool or process is better, right?
 Jay Fields says: "It depends".
 The right choices varies with context, people, and more.
-This article touches upon how a lot of things must impact a choice; learning culture, skill levels, teamwork, incomplete information, metrics - and context.
+3

-Organizations often introduce Best Practices as part of a change program or quality initiative.
-These can take a number of forms, from cheat sheets to full-blown consultant-led methodologies, complete with the requisite auditing and accreditation.
-In this article, Dan North shows how best practices can not only fail to help, but even have a severe negative impact on your top performers.
+Many organizations loves best practices and thinks it helps.
+In this article, Dan North shows how they can not only fail to help, but even have a severe negative impact on your top performers.
+17

 Architecture is often described non-tangible in documents or is entirely technology-driven.
 Markus Völter describes a third approach; to evolve a formal language of your architecture.
 10